 Marketing should fit the complexity of your business model.
 Your channels, tactics, and tools should reflect that - not what everyone else is doing.

-From my experience as a B2B marketer, complexity matters — not just the complexity of your business, but especially the complexity of the customers you serve.
+From my experience as a B2B marketer, complexity matters.
+Not just the complexity of your business, but especially the complexity of the customers you serve.

 If you’re a small or medium business targeting a complex industry with a lean marketing team, spreading yourself thin across every digital channel is a recipe for burnout and poor results.